golemfactory/golem-architecture/arch-snapshot/arch.md

 Identity verification is performed via a challenge mechanism, where the Relay server sends random bytes to the Node, which must compute a hash with a specified number of leading zeros.
 The difficulty level, set by the Relay server, determines the number of leading zeros required.
 This computationally expensive task protects the Relay server from DDoS attacks by forcing the Node to complete a certain amount of work before establishing a Session.

-The challenge is cryptographically signed using the private key of each identity associated with the Node.
+The challenge response is cryptographically signed using the private key of each identity associated with the Node.
 The Relay server can then recover the Node's identities and public keys from these signatures, verifying that the Node possesses the corresponding private keys.
 The recovered public keys are later made available to other Nodes that request information about the Node.